WESTERN CANADA HOCKEY EXPOSURE CAMP MAY 12-14, 2023 TSUUT'INA NATION, ALBERTA

 West Kelowna Warriors Victoria Grizzlies

-Dauphin Kings
+Dauphin Kings Steinbach Pistons

-Swan Valley Stampeders
+Neepawa Titans Swan Valley Stampeders

-Waywayseecappo Wolverines
+Niverville Nighthawks Waywayseecappo Wolverines

-Winkler Flyers
+OCN Blizzard Winkler Flyers

-Winnipeg Blues
+Portage Terriers Winnipeg Blues

-Winnipeg Freeze
+Selkirk Steelers Winnipeg Freeze

 Virden Oil Capitals

 The MJHL has a Bantam Draft for Manitoba players.
 Each team is eligible to protect up to two players from their identified zone prior to the MJHL Draft.
 All teams then have a 50 player protected list which includes active players and prospects.
 Most players are from Manitoba, but there are players from other provinces and a few players from the United States.
-Most players will have played Midget AAA or Midget Prep, but there are a few players that will have played at a lower level.
+Most players will have played U18 AAA or U18 Prep, but there are a few players that will have played at a lower level.

 Cochrane Crunch Blind River Beavers